TOUCHDOWN CLUB'S UPCOMING EVENTS

-We helped start the Senior Showcase in 2009 with the Houston Texans and with Houston ISD's Phil Camp and Coby Rhoden, during which more than 600 high school kids have been offered more than $60 million in scholarships and grants from NAIA and NCAA Division II and NCAA Division III schools.
-The event takes place in the Methodist Training Facility on the Texans campus.
+We helped start the Senior Showcase in 2009 with the Houston Texans and with Houston ISD's Phil Camp and Coby Rhoden, during which more than 600 high school kids have been offered almost $50 million in scholarships and grants from NAIA and NCAA Division II and NCAA Division III schools.
+The event takes place in the Methodist Training Facility on the Texans campus

 -- TCU’s Dutch Meyer

 'Three things happen when you throw the ball, and two of them are bad.'